jrushlow/symfony-docs/security/reset_password.rst

 How to add secure forgotten password functionality
 ==================================================

-Worrying about how to deal with users that can't remember their password?
-We've got you covered!
-This bundle provides a secure out of the box solution to allow users to reset their forgotten passwords.
+Using `MakerBundle`_ & `Symfony Cast's reset-password-bundle`_ you can create a secure out of the box solution to handle forgotten passwords.

 Adding the SymfonyCasts Reset Password Bundle
 ---------------------------------------------